hasananwarr/TicTacToe-1/README.md

 Ans) https://github.com/hasananwarr/TicTacToe-1/tree/main/IDE_Fav_Shortcuts

+used Pycharm as my IDE and i have added my fav shortcuts in the list

 10) DSL Create a small DSL Demo example snippet in your code even if it does not contribute to your project (hence it can also be in another language).

 Ans) https://github.com/hasananwarr/TicTacToe-1/tree/main/DSL